Systems running Profile Management must be based on one of the following operating systems:

 Desktops - Microsoft Windows 10, Windows 8.1, and Windows 7 Service Pack 1.

-In Citrix Virtual Desktops environments, Windows Store applications (also known as UWP apps) are supported on dedicated desktops and on desktops with personal vDisks, but not on other desktop types.
+In Citrix Virtual Desktops environments, Windows Store applications (also known as UWP apps) are supported.

 Servers - Standard and Datacenter Editions of Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, and Windows Server 2008 R2 Service Pack 1.